crossbario/iotcookbook/device/pi/README.md

 > You should replace `pi@raspberrypi.local` here and in all command down below with the `user@hostname` of your Pi.

-The advantage of this method is it is simple and works.
+The advantage of this method is: it is simple and just works.
 The disadvantage is that you now have to edit your files *on* the Pi, and also commit and push from there.

 **Option 2**